Two-Stage Learning of Stabilizing Neural Controllers via Zubov Sampling and Iterative Domain Expansion: Training Details

 As we have discussed in the main text, the training loss is simply an adaptation of the Zubov theorem.
 The goal is to guide $V_\theta$ to behave more like the Zubov function through training.
 We adopt a similar loss function as in~\citep{wang2024actor} and modify the data loss using the novel derivation~\eqref{eq:data_loss}.
 Moreover, to ensure that the second CEGIS stage is numerically stable, we minimize $V_\theta(0)$ only with a hinge-type loss.
-Let $c$ be a small number, the overall loss function is then a weighted combination of the following parts:

-Here $x_i$ are training data from our novel data selection~\eqref{eq:inside_data} and~\eqref{eq:outside_data}. $y_i$ are boundary points from $\partial(2\Omega)$ and this boundary loss would help during the initial phase of learning by ensuring that the controller does not drive the trajectory to escape from at least two times the training domain.
+In the loss functions, $x_i$ are training data from our novel data selection~\eqref{eq:inside_data} and~\eqref{eq:outside_data}. $y_i$ are boundary points from $\partial(2\Omega)$ and this boundary loss would help during the initial phase of learning by ensuring that the controller does not drive the trajectory to escape from at least two times the training domain.
 To ensure a balanced weight of the loss term and ease the hyperparameter tuning, we adopt loss weights that are learnable using the techniques presented in~\citep{kendall2018multi}.